heyqbnk/css-js-filter/README.md

     forEachPixel(image, type, ((i, r, g, b) => {
       // Apply all of the filters to pixel. filters.forEach(([Filter, value]) => {
-        assignPixel(image, i, Filter.applyTo([r, g, b], value * intensity));
+        // NOTE: To be replaced in near future. assignPixel(image, i, Filter.applyTo([r, g, b], value * intensity));
       });
     }));